 Insulate With Batt Insulation

 Measure the distance between the vertical supporting members in the walls of the metal building.
-Whether you are insulating with fiberglass or batt insulation, you will need to infill between the supporting members to create 16-inch wide bays to accommodate the insulation.
+If you are insulating with fiberglass or roxul batts, you will need to infill between these supporting members to create bays that are 16 inches wide to accommodate the insulation batts.

 Attach steel or wooden studs to the metal wall and secure them to the base plates and top plates.